sbip-sg/mecanywhere/README.md

 Use `docker-compose-proxy.yaml` to run the nginx set to proxy services in node `worker-111`.

 # Quick Start
+1. Run docker services
-1. Run `docker-compose up` to start all services as containers.
+- `docker-compose up` to start all services as containers.
 Run `docker-compose up --build <service_name>` to rebuild a specific service.
+> [!NOTE]
-> **Note:** Hot reload is enabled for the python services but not the java services.
+> Hot reload is enabled for the python services but not the java services.

-- OR run `startup.bat` to start all the services on windows.
-Run any startup script in each service folder to start the service individually on windows.

 2. Migrate the contracts onto your chosen blockchain.
-- For development, the simplest way would be to run `truffle migrate` in the `did/contract` and `full_node/contract` folders to deploy those contracts to ganache that is launched with the docker compose group.
+- For development, run `truffle migrate` in the `did/contract` and `full_node/contract` folders to deploy those contracts to ganache that is launched with the docker compose group.
+- OR run `load_po.bat` which automates migration of the contracts and loads a standard PO onto the blockchain.

 # Manual Start

+> [!NOTE]
+> This is no longer recommended as we move towards production.

 ## Pre-requisites
 - running ganache container